Gentle Giants of Gujarat

 “India is most likely the world leader in releasing whale sharks caught accidentally,” says Simon J. Pierce, a marine biologist who is also cofounder of the Marine Megafauna Foundation, a research and conservation organization formed with the goal of saving whale sharks from extinction.

 “Scientific efforts from Wildlife Trust of India to monitor the movements of whale sharks after they are freed are hugely important,” he says over email.
+The whale shark’s invisibility beneath the waves demands a new kind of seeing—scientific and sustained.
 Unlike whales, which are mammals, whale sharks, which are fish, don’t have to come up for air periodically.
 As they dive deep, their journeys are largely invisible to humans.
 Feeding mobs, consisting mostly of male whale sharks, do gather along certain coasts annually, but where do the males and females meet?
-Where are the favoured breeding grounds?
+Where are the favored breeding grounds?

 With a better understanding of the creature’s movements and its life stages, conservationists can come up with better strategies to save this species migratory across national boundaries.

 Every bit of data helps.
+Data becomes advocacy, and advocacy becomes protection—if the world is willing to listen.
 Last year, Pierce led the team whose efforts saw the recognition of the whale shark as a globally endangered species.
-Since then, he says, all available scientific data on the sharks’ movements and biology have been collated to support a nomination to list the species on Appendix I on the Convention of Migratory Species.
+Since then, he says, all available scientific data on the sharks’ movements and biology have been collated to support a nomination to list the species that as threatened with extinction and requiring strict protection.

 Passing a law to halt whale shark fishery, however, is only the first step.
+Protection without enforcement is a hollow promise; recognition must be lived, not just legislated.
 The species, for instance, is protected under Chinese law, but there is, Pierce says, a large unmonitored catch of whale sharks—estimated to be hundreds of sharks per year—in the South China Sea.
 This is a major threat to whale sharks in that region and potentially further afield.

-In Gujarat, the killing of whale sharks may have stopped, attitudes and behaviors changed.
-But clearly, much more remains to be done elsewhere to make the oceans safe for its gentle giants.
+In Gujarat, the killing of whale sharks may have stopped — attitudes and behaviors changed.
+But clearly, much more remains to be done elsewhere.
+One coastline has learned to welcome its gentle giants.
+Now, the rest of the ocean must follow.